filakhtov/nand2tetris/README.md

 the instruction decoding, reading the data from RAM, performing the compuntation and storing the results into the RAM, then deciding the next instruction address.

+The `Computer.hdl` represent a whole computer, with RAM, keyboard and screen IO memory maps, ROM instruction memory and a CPU.
+It will execute the program stored in ROM starting from instruction address 0 onwards.
+It can be reset by sending a signal on the `reset` pin to re-start the program from the beginning.